-household interaction in equilibrium with spatial frictions that jointly addresses the international spread of a disease and the gravity structure of international trade.
-While both our paper and their paper develop microfoundations of international SIR dynamics, they differ substantially otherwise.
+model of household interaction in equilibrium with spatial frictions that jointly addresses the international spread of a disease and the gravity structure of international trade.
+While both our paper and their paper develop microfoundations of international SIR dynamics, the papers differ substantially otherwise.
 Our key focus is on governments, strategic national policies, and international coordination.
-In fact, unlike us, Antràs, Redding and Rossi-Hansberg (2020) treat the key policy frictions as exogenous parameters on which they perform comparative statics.
-In this sense, our paper is closer to Beck and Wagner (2020) who also study cooperation across countries in containment policies in a simple two-stage model.
-However, their stylized model leaves aside the macroeconomic dynamics at the core of our model.6
+In fact, unlike us, Antràs, Redding and Rossi-Hansberg (2020) treat the key policy frictions as exogenous parameters on which they perform comparative statics.6 In this sense, our paper is closer to Beck and Wagner (2020) who also study cooperation across countries in containment policies in a simple two-stage model.
+However, their stylized model leaves aside the macroeconomic dynamics at the core of our model.7

 Our paper owes much to the literature on trade wars and negotiations in international trade (Brander and Spencer, 1985; Perroni and Whalley, 2000; Broda, Limao and Weinstein, 2008; Ossa, 2011).
 Most closely related are Bagwell and Staiger (1999), which analyses a tractable static general equilibrium model with governments that non-cooperatively set tariffs to maximize different forms of national welfare in Nash equilibrium, and Ossa (2014), which quantitatively studies optimal tariffs that arise during a trade war and quantifies the costs of failures of coordination on trade policy.
 We add a temporal dimension to this work and study how international trade policy interacts with the global propagation of a pandemic.
-Our model generates many of the features which are present in these standard models of trade wars, while highlighting the novel interaction between trade wars, health outcomes, and international coordination of policies.7
+Our model generates many of the features present in these models of trade wars, while highlighting the novel interaction between trade wars, health outcomes, and international coordination of policies.8

-2 The Model
+1 The Model

 We develop and study a two-country international trade model which embeds an epidemiological model of disease dynamics.
 The model has three key ingredients.
-First, households in each country have preferences for the consumption of goods produced in both countries.
-Second, consumption of foreign goods potentially leads to the transmission of disease across countries.
-Third, governments in each country can impose dissipative taxes on total consumption and separately tariffs or subsidies on international consumption.
+First, households in each country have preferences for the consumption of goods (more generally, goods and